Robert W. Sweet: Universal City Studios, Inc. v. Nintendo Co., Ltd.

 In 1982, Sweet ruled against Universal Studios, which sued Nintendo for alleged copyrightability between the character King Kong and the 1981 Nintendo video game Donkey Kong.
 He stated that Universal didn't own the King Kong character since it was considered public domain (as ruled in the 1976 case Universal City Studios, Inc. v.
 RKO General, Inc.), and knowingly brought the case in attempt to extract license agreements from companies incapable of or unwilling to confront Universal's "profit center."
 Universal appealed the case in 1984, but the United States Court of Appeals for the Second Circuit sided with Sweet and reaffirmed his verdict.
 In 1985, Sweet ordered Universal to pay Nintendo $1.8 million for "legal fees, photocopying expenses, costs incurred creating graphs and charts, and lost revenues."

 Consumers' lawsuit against McDonald's

-One controversial case he decided was Pelman v McDonald's Corp., a case involving a group of teenagers who sued McDonald's fast-food chain, claiming the food sold by McDonald's caused their obesity.
-Sweet accepted the case in 2003 and said "it is the place of the law to protect them against their own excesses".
+One controversial case he decided was Pelman v.
+McDonald's Corporation, a case involving a group of teenagers who sued McDonald's fast-food chain, claiming the food sold by McDonald's caused their obesity.
+Sweet dismissed the case in 2003 and said "it is not the place of the law to protect them against their own excesses".
 However, the plaintiffs appealed to United States Court of Appeals for the Second Circuit, and in 2005 the circuit court vacated the district court's dismissal and reinstated some of the claims as incorrectly dismissed.
 (Ultimately, the lawsuit failed when it was denied class-action status in 2010.)